ospfranco/ospfranco.github.io/_posts/2021-12-08-beauty on code iterations.md

 My approach: do OK code when solving the problem for the first time, fast, kinda dirty, see how it performs, see if it solves the problem, with a bit of time and patience you will see patterns solidify.
 The catch is: you have to clean it up, with the same energy and fervour you wrote it the first time.

-I find this technique so invigorating though, instead of sloshing through endless discussions, I get the satisfaction of solving the problem first, instead of wasting my time on an unproven solution.
+I find this technique so invigorating though, instead of sloshing through endless discussions, I get the satisfaction of solving the problem first, instead of wasting my time on a potential dead-end.
 Afterwards, I get the pleasure of polishing the solution to a shiny state.

 Now if I could only convince my team to see it that way...